 Click Here to learn more about the Screenwriting program.

 Frank Pasquine is an award-winning screenwriter, freelance writer, and Director of Social Media at the New York Film Academy.
 His work has been featured on ABC's Good Morning America, Rotten Tomatoes, ScreenRant, Paste Magazine and more.
-His most recent comedy script, Rusty Trombone, won Best Feature Screenplay at the All Sports LA Film Festival.
+He's currently developing TV and film projects for producers in NYC and LA.